montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 ----------

 ## To Do
-1. Implement new header
+- [ ] 1.
+Implement new header
-2. Normalize posts on Videos, Album Reviews and others
+- [ ] 2.
+Normalize posts on Videos, Album Reviews and others
-3. Site wide persistent MP3 player
+- [ ] 3.
+Site wide persistent MP3 player
-4. Ability to play a post's first video or first song right from the posts grid
+- [ ] 4.
+Ability to play a post's first video or first song right from the posts grid
-5. AJAX site navigation engine
+- [ ] 5.
+AJAX site navigation engine
-6. Remove all MP3 links from posts
+- [ ] 6.
+Remove all MP3 links from posts
-7. Finish Schema.org markup
+- [ ] 7.
+Finish Schema.org markup
-8. Changes "archives" to "crates" for archive links of tags/categories
+- [ ] 8.
+Changes "archives" to "crates" for archive links of tags/categories
-9.  ...
+- [ ] 9.
+Implement Colorful Genre Bar from old.V2
+- [ ] 10. ...

 ----------